nxyni/nxyni.github.io/_pages/about.md

   - /about.html
 ---

-Xinyi Ni is currently a Ph.D. candidate at UC Davis with guidance from Professor Lifeng Lai.
-Her current research focuses on proposing risk-sensitive reinforcement learning algorithms and analyzing the convergence as well as sample complexity.
+I am currently a Ph.D. candidate at UC Davis with guidance from Professor Lifeng Lai.
+My current research focuses on proposing risk-sensitive reinforcement learning algorithms and analyzing the convergence as well as sample complexity.
 She's also interested in developing robust algorithms for reinforcement learning against attack, model uncertainty, etc.

-Xinyi Ni received the B.E. degree in Information Science and Electrical Engineering from Zhejiang University, Hangzhou, China in 2019.
+I received the B.E. degree in Information Engineering from Zhejiang University, Hangzhou, China in 2019.
+During my undergraduate study, I was interested in machine learning applications and I involved in projects, such as clinical dianosis and autonomous driving.

 Publications
 ======
+- Xinyi Ni, Guanlin Liu and Lifeng Lai, "Risk-Sensitive Reward-Free Reinforcement Learning with CVaR."
+The 41st International Conference on Machine Learning (ICML).
+2024.
-1. Ni, Xinyi, and Lifeng Lai.
+- Xinyi Ni and Lifeng Lai.
 "Policy Gradient Based Entropic-VaR Optimization in Risk-Sensitive Reinforcement Learning."
 2022 58th Annual Allerton Conference on Communication, Control, and Computing (Allerton).
 IEEE, 2022.
-2. Ni, Xinyi, and Lifeng Lai.
+- Xinyi Ni and Lifeng Lai.
 "Risk-sensitive reinforcement learning via Entropic-VaR optimization."
 2022 56th Asilomar Conference on Signals, Systems, and Computers.
 IEEE, 2022.

 Academic Activities
 ======
+**Conference Reviewer**
-**Journal Invited Reviwer**
+The 38th Annual AAAI Conference on Artificial Intelligence (AAAI 2024) **Journal Invited Reviwer**
 IEEE Transactions on Mobile Computing
+**Workshop**
+2024 UCDavis ECExpo
+2023 UCDavis ECExpo